sajjadh47/Woocommerce-Product-Page-Social-Share/readme.txt

 Go to Plugins > Add New.

-1. Type in the name "Woocommerce Product Page Social Share" in Search Plugins box
+1. Type in the name "Social Sharer for WooComerce" in Search Plugins box
-2. Find the "Woocommerce Product Page Social Share" Plugin to install.
+2. Find the "Social Sharer for WooComerce" Plugin to install.
 3. Click Install Now to begin the plugin installation.
 4. The resulting installation screen will list the installation as successful or note any problems during the install.
 If successful, click Activate Plugin to activate it, or Return to Plugin Installer for further actions.